DEPARTMENT OF COMPUTER SCIENCE

 A list of concrete topics you'll find below.

-We have developed a search engine that can find Java code snippets on the web that are similar to a given Java code snippet.
+We have developed a search engine that can find Java or Python code snippets on the web that are similar to a given Java code snippet.
 This code search engine uses concepts from Information Retrieval which have been adapted to search for source code instead of natural language text.

-This project will adapt the search engine to allow searching for code snippets in languages different to Java.
+This project will adapt the search engine to allow searching for code snippets in languages different to Java or Python.
 The student working on the project can pick any language that is to be searched for.
 However, the project itself has to be programmed in Java.
 It involves parsing source code in the selected language and harvesting source code from Stack Overflow and/or GitHub.
 The student will have to work with Apache Elasticsearch.

 Toxic Code on Stack Overflow